Perhaps you’re read our articles and some of our historical documentation regarding UK titles.

 Since 1998, we have made it simple, fast, and affordable for anyone, anywhere in the world, to purchase a title and have some forms of documentation changed to reflect their title.
 The hardest part of choosing a title may be deciding which title you feel best reflects you.
 Here are the titles you may choose from:

-This title is in name and for “show” purposes, but the title itself is often associated with English nobility dating all the way to the 11 th century and William the Conqueror.
+Baron or Baroness - This title is in name and for “show” purposes, but the title itself is often associated with English nobility dating all the way to the 11th century and William the Conqueror.

 Simple choose your title, pay the fee, complete your initial documentation online, and we take care of the rest!
 When you purchase your title, you’ll receive the title and a beautiful certificate stating such that is suitable for framing.